seper56/Progressive-Web-Applications-PWA-Challenge-Text-Editor/README.md

 6. [Authors and acknowledgment](#authors%20and%20acknowledgment)
 ---
 ## About
   The PWA requirements are met by this browser-based, one-page text editor.
 In the event that one of the options is not supported by the browser, it comes equipped with a number of data persistence methods that act as a backup.
 The application works both online and offline and is hosted on Heroku.
-The following is its user interface:
+The following is its user interface
 ---
 ## User Story